memgraph/memgraph/docs/feature_spec/high_availability.md

   * The leader starts working on a transaction which creates a new record in the database.
-Suppose that record is stored in the leader's internal storage but the transaction was not commited (i.e. no such entry in the commit log).
+Suppose that record is stored in the leader's internal storage but the transaction was not committed (i.e. no such entry in the commit log).
   * The leader should start replicating those `StateDelta`s to its followers but, suddenly, it's cut off from the rest of the cluster.
   * Due to timeout, a new election is held and a new leader has been elected.
   * Our old leader comes back to life and becomes a follower.
-  * The new leader receives a transaction which creates that same record, but this transaction is successfully replicated and commited by the new leader.
+  * The new leader receives a transaction which creates that same record, but this transaction is successfully replicated and committed by the new leader.

 The problem lies in the fact that there is still a record within the internal storage of our old leader with the same transaction ID and GID as the recently